Augmentation varieties and disk potentials II: Introduction

-where $Z_-^{\on{op}}$ indicates $Z_-$ with the opposite orientation.
-The complement $X = \ti{X} - \partial \ti{X}$ is then a manifold with cylindrical ends.
+for some positive constants $\lambda_\pm \in \R$, and \item the isomorphism between the normal bundle of $Z_\pm$ in $\widetilde{X}$ and the kernel of $D p: TZ_\pm \to TY_\pm, Y_\pm := Z_\pm/S^1$ induced by the symplectic form is orientation preserving resp. reversing for the convex resp. concave boundary. \end{enumerate} Denote by $X$ the interior of $\widetilde{X}$, viewed as a manifold with cylindrical ends, and, abusing terminology, call $X$ the cobordism.
 Cobordisms can be composed in the standard way using the coisotropic embedding theorem.
 However, our cobordisms do not form the morphisms of any category as the trivial cobordism does not admit a symplectic structure satisfying the conditions we require.

 Our cobordisms will often arise by removing symplectic hypersurfaces from compact symplectic manifolds as follows.
 Let $\ol{X}$ be a compact symplectic manifold and

 be codimension two symplectic submanifolds of $\ol{X}$.
 Let $\widetilde{X}$ be the real blow-up of $\ol{X}$ along $Y_-,Y_+$, obtained by replacing $Y_\pm$ with their unit normal bundles.